dylangageot/mechgah/README.md

 - libsdl-gfx1.2-dev
 - [cmocka](https://cmocka.org/)

-You can install libsdl1.2-dev and libsdl-gfx1.2-dev from this command on Ubuntu :
+You can install libsdl1.2-dev and libsdl-gfx1.2-dev with this command on Ubuntu :
 ```bash
 sudo apt install libsdl1.2-dev libsdl-gfx1.2-dev
 ```